 According to LinkedIn, employees experience on average that only 15% of their needs are being met by the company’s course catalogue.
 For companies with high proportions of classrooms, the figure is even lower.
-Employees are simply not given the chance to stay relevant with today’s rapid and changing development.
+Employees are simply not given the chance to remain relevant with today’s rapid development.

-In this article, I will not go into detail on how to digitize.
-This is described in my article: “Digitize learning for increased competitiveness – Part 1″.
+In this article, I don’t explain how to digitize.
+I describe this in the article: “Digitize learning for increased competitiveness – Part 1″.

-The fact box below show how you can count on the savings.
+The fact box below shows you how you can count on the savings.
 The total cost of a company with 10,000 employees who conduct 90% of its training in classrooms is SEK 4-500 million.